-The Division of Aging, Adult and Behavioral Health Services (DAABHS) is responsible for coordinating the annual Synar training to provide adequate training to all Regional Prevention Providers (RPPs).
+The Office of Substance Abuse and Mental Health (OSAMH) is responsible for coordinating the annual Synar training to provide adequate training to all Regional Prevention Providers (RPPs).
 The RPPs are responsible for recruiting and training all youth inspectors and adult supervisors.
 Adult volunteers who wish to supervise inspections may attend annual Synar training and may be involved in the recruiting and training all youth inspectors and any additional adult supervisors.

 5b.
-Describe the methods used to recruit, select, and train youth inspectors.
+Describe the methods used to recruit, select, and train youth and young adult inspectors.

-Regional Prevention Providers recruit youth inspectors between the ages of 15 and 16 years and adult supervisors from his or her region at county and/or local level.
-RPPs may also recruit youth inspectors and adult supervisors from the Division of Aging, Adult and Behavioral Health Services funded grant programs.
+Regional Prevention Providers recruit youth inspectors between the ages of 17 and 19 years and adult supervisors from his or her region at county and/or local level.
+RPPs may also recruit youth inspectors and adult supervisors from the Office of Substance Abuse and Mental Health funded grant programs.

-- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.
+- 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth and young adult inspectors' immunity when conducting inspections? - a.
 Legal